 §3 - Burn Image

 The last step is the fantastic little utility dd. dd copies any file to almost anywhere.
-We can use dd to stream the raw bytes from the image directed to our unmounted disk.
+We can use it to stream the raw bytes from the image directed to our unmounted disk.
 On a Mac, the raw disk is accessed with an r in front of the device name.
 Raw access to my /dev/disk3 is /dev/rdisk3.
 Give three arguments.

-if=In file: Specify the path to the file you want to send
+| if= | In file: Specify the path to the file you want to send |

-of=Out file: Specify the path to the file to be written.
+| of= | Out file: Specify the path to the file to be written.
 Yes, the device is a file.
-Remember in Unil/Linux/Max everything is a file.
-So /dev/rdisk99 is a file (it’s a device, but we operate on it as a file)
+Remember, in Unix/Linux/Mac everything is a file.
+So /dev/rdisk99 is a file (it’s a device, but we operate on it as a file) |

-bs=Block size: dd streams the data it reads from if= in chunks.
-Depending on the capabilities of the device writing larger chunks will speed up the write.
+| bs= | Block size: dd streams the data it reads from if= in chunks.
+Depending on the capabilities of the device writing larger chunks will speed up the write. |

 Example dd command to burn images: